So, how do you find YOUR natural ‘healthy’ weight?

 Yes and no.

-But there is evidence that chronic yo-yo dieting is associated with greater weight gain and increased waist circumference over time.
-This is because the body starts to adapt to cycles of restrictive dieting by suppressing metabolism, thereby increasing set-point weight.
+Research shows that chronic yo-yo dieting is linked to greater weight gain and increased waist circumference over time.
+This is because repeated cycles of restriction can cause the body to adapt by lowering metabolic rate, altering hunger hormones, and storing more fat - changes that may nudge the set-point range upward.

 So, How do I ‘find’ my natural healthy weight?

-Your body is likely to be within your set-point range when you’re:
+Your body is likely to be within its set-point range when you’re:

-· Not using food to pacify negative emotions
+• Not relying on food to numb or pacify negative emotions

-· Spending time with people you like being around
+• Spending time with people who lift you up

-Making peace with your set-point, particularly as it is a range with drift, and as it invariably shifts with life-stage, can be a long and emotional process for some.
-However, spending a lifetime trying to manipulate body weight, size and shape, and enduring the likely mental and physical consequences of this, is potentially more challenging, as well as counterproductive and damaging over time.
+The specific reasons we are each the size and shape we are vary dramatically from person to person.
+Making peace with your set-point - especially given it’s a range with natural drift, and that it shifts through life stages - can be a long and emotional journey.
+But spending a lifetime trying to manipulate weight, size, and shape, and enduring the mental and physical fallout that comes with it, is often far more challenging, counterproductive, and potentially harmful over time.

 Want to get a sense for whether you're an intuitive eater, or if you're showing signs of a struggle in your relationship with food?